A Simple Construction of Recursion Operators for Multidimensional Dispersionless Integrable Systems: Introduction

 There are several methods for construction of the ROs for the integrable dispersionless systems: the partner symmetry approach \cite{m-s}, the method based on adjoint action of the Lax operators \cite{ms-ip}, and the approach using the Cartan equivalence method \cite{m1, m2, m3}.

 Below we present another method for construction of ROs for integrable multidimensional dispersionless systems.
-Roughly speaking, it consists in constructing a Lax-type representation for the system under study with the following additional properties: i) the Lax operators are linear in the spectral parameter and ii) the solution of the associated linear system is a (nonlocal) symmetry of the nonlinear system under study.
-Taking the coefficients at the powers of spectral parameter in the operators constituting the newly constructed Lax-type representation yields, under certain technical conditions, the RO.
-A similar approach, with symmetries replaced by cosymmetries and Proposition~\ref{Th1} by Proposition~\ref{Th2}, allows one to look for the adjoint ROs.
+Roughly speaking, it consists in constructing a Lax pair for the system under study with the following additional properties: i) the Lax operators are linear in the spectral parameter and ii) the solution of the associated linear system is a (nonlocal) symmetry of the nonlinear system under study.
+Taking the coefficients at the powers of spectral parameter in the operators constituting the newly constructed Lax pair yields, under certain technical conditions, the RO.
+A similar approach, with symmetries replaced by cosymmetries and Proposition~\ref{Th1} by Proposition~\ref{Th2}, allows one to look for the adjoint ROs.\looseness=-1

-To the best of author's knowledge, the key idea of our approach, i.e., that the Lax-type representation employed for the construction of the recursion operator should be {\em constructed} from the original Lax-type representation but is by no means obliged to be identical with the latter, has not yet appeared in the literature.
+To the best of author's knowledge, the key idea of our approach that the Lax pair employed for the construction of the recursion operator should be {\em constructed} from the original Lax pair but is by no means obliged to be identical with the latter, has not yet appeared in the literature.
 This kind of flexibility noticeably enhances the applicability of our method.
-On the other hand, the extraction of the RO from a Lax-type representation which is linear in the spectral parameter was already explored to some extent e.g.\ in \cite{p}.
+On the other hand, the idea of extraction of a recursion operator from a Lax pair which is linear in the spectral parameter was already explored e.g.\ in \cite{mns, p}.\looseness=-1

 The paper is organized as follows.
-In Section~\ref{pr} we recall some basic facts concerning the geometric theory of PDEs.
-In Section~\ref{rk} we state some general results on the construction of recursion operators.
-Section~3, which is the core of the paper, explores the construction of special Lax-type representations that give rise to ROs through the results of Section~\ref{rk}.
+In Section~\ref{pr} we recall some basic facts\nopagebreak[1] concerning the geometric theory of PDEs.
+In Section~\ref{rk} we state our results on the construction of recursion operators and adjoint recursion operators.
+Section~3 explores the construction of special Lax pairs that give rise to ROs through the results of Section~\ref{rk}.
 Section~\ref{ex} gives a selection of examples illustrating our approach, and Section~\ref{co} provides a brief discussion.\looseness=-1